nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a. tCheck detects an incorrect input format.

-        * 2a1. tCheck requests the user to re-enter with the correct format.
+        * 2a1. tCheck requests the user to re-enter in the correct format.

     	* 2a2.
 User enters new data.